 For the third edition, Lucent agreed to release Plan 9 for free via the Internet, under a new license, the Plan 9 License.

-The fourth edition (the current one) is made available under the Lucent Public License version 1.02.
+The fourth edition was made available under the Lucent Public License version 1.02.
 Adopted to address shortcomings in the Plan 9 License, the Lucent Public License 1.02 is identical the IBM Public License 1.0 except that it does not require source code to be distributed with derived works; it is non-viral.

 Plan 9 continues to change daily.
 Those changes are distributed to the many Plan 9 users via sources.cs.bell-labs.com as described above.
 Even so, Plan 9 has remained true to its original vision, and a user of a 1992 first edition system would not need much help in adapting to today’s.